konmik/konmik.github.io/content/posts/impostor_syndrome.md

 likely become *slower* than he/she was 3 years ago, while being sure in his/her superiority.

-##### Drop rotten stuff ASAP

-Getting rid of rotten stuff requires almost the same amount of effort as adding and using it.

-Maintaining rotten stuff can also be much more expensive than replacing it or rewriting it from scratch.

-I had a case when updating a badly written library took 1 month, but the library could be reimplemented in 3 days without having any issues (I did it just to prove my point).
-Imagine people working on this library's maintenance - they waste time every month, for several years!
-They could easily rewrite it and save my and their time.

-People often argue that rewriting gives no result.
-Of course, it gives no result if it is done by the same person while he/she didn't learn anything and used his old mindset!
-It is the old mindset that caused problems to appear in the first place.

-Repeating the same action without unlearning is absolutely pointless.
-Make sure to tell *exactly* why rewriting the code will solve the problem and why the existing approach was not efficient.

 ##### Hype cycle

 You can often hear about [Hype cycle](https://en.wikipedia.org/wiki/Hype_cycle)